WWitman/swagger-node-slack/README-blog2.md

 ### What happened?

 We've seen how easy it is to create a Slack "WebHooks Integration command" integration with a `swagger` back-end API.
-The `swagger` API posted data to Slack via a Slack WebHook Integration.
+The `swagger` API proxied a request to a stock price service and posted the response back to Slack via a Slack WebHook Integration.
 Slack retrieved the response and printed it to the chat window.

 ### What next?